jackyyy0228/Lyric_ASR/README.md

 ### Dependencies

--kaldi
+- kaldi

--srilm (can be built with kaldi/tools/install_srilm.sh)
+- srilm (can be built with kaldi/tools/install_srilm.sh)

 ### Path